dl-tokene/core-contracts/README.md

 - The `MasterAccessManagement` is used to handle permissions and access, leveraging [DLSL](https://github.com/dl-solidity-library/dev-modules) RBAC smart contract.
 - The `ReviewableRequests` is a primary integration tool that is used to "speak" with admins.
 One can issue tokens or pass KYC requests via that contract.
 - The `ConstantRegistry` that stores the system-wide parameters.
+- The `Multicall` is used as a utility to execute batches of transactions.

 ## Installation